ZenMastersTeam/Zen-UV/mkdocs/adv_uv-maps.md

 | ![](img/screen/adv_uv_map/uvmaps_render_not_active.png) | UV Map is not active for render |

 ### UV Maps Status Detection
 Advanced Maps system detects synchronization status of all UV Maps in the selected objects.
-It is possible to disable some parameters which are not neccessary for you to detect
+It is possible to disable some parameters which are not neccessary for you to detect.

 | ![](img/screen/adv_uv_map/uvmaps_status_detection.png) |
 |---|